iamcos/rediant_art/Context/Craftsmanship.md

 Craftsmanship

 At Rediant, jewelry is not mass-produced — it is crafted.
 Each piece carries the mark of time, intention, and artistry.
-Whether through ancient methods or modern precision, our creations reflect a deep respect for both tradition and innovation.
+Currently, we use traditional lost-wax casting methods, with plans to integrate modern 3D printing technology in the future.
+Our creations reflect a deep respect for both tradition and innovation.

 From Wax to Metal